esluyter/ESTimeline/README.md

 ### Bulk edit synth clips:
 - click in an empty area and drag to select all the Synth clips (they will be highlighted in cyan when selected)
-- right click, "clip actions > synth actions > bulk edit synth defName"
+- right click, "clip actions > bulk actions > Bulk edit Synth defName"
   - and set them to `'sin'`.
   - play again and you hear they now all play your SynthDef
   - double-click in an empty area to remove selection